 All of the City's mobility standards are found in Chapter 12.04 of the Municipal Code.
-This proposal includes amendments to Chapter 12.04 to adopt alternate standards for the two HWY 213 intersections.
+This proposal includes amendments to Chapter 12.04 to adopt alternate standards for the HWY 213/Beavercreek intersection.

 The proposal also includes the addition of the following projects to the TSP Project List.